Caution: Some people may find parts of this content confronting or distressing.

 Data are collected for operational rather than monitoring or research purposes with paramedics only recording information that they either observe or is provided to them by the patient or bystanders, and which they deem clinically relevant to patient care.
 It is possible that relevant information with respect to self-harm or mental health variables is not recorded, or similar events may not be recorded consistently by different paramedics over time.

-In the ABS MADIP the 2011 Census and ABS death registrations for records where the underlying cause of death was determined to be death by suicide (ICD–10 X60–X84, Y87.0) from 2011 to 2017 have been integrated to the ABS Person Linkage Spine (Spine).
+In order to identify socioeconomic factors associated with deaths by suicide in Australia, 2011 Census and 2011 to 2017 Causes of Death data were linked to the ABS Person Linkage Spine (Spine).
 The Spine is comprised of all persons in the Medicare Enrolments Database, Personal Income Tax or Social Security and Related Information data sets at any point between 2006 and 2016 (ABS 2019).
+As the baseline population, 2011 Census was considered a closed population and several assumptions were made about this population.
+These include:

-To address the issue of unlinked deaths by suicide and 2011 Census records for this project, an imputation weighting technique has been used.
+To address the issue of unlinked deaths by suicide and 2011 Census records, an imputation weighting technique was used.
 This section describes the method used to develop these weights, which involved a three-staged approach.

-Unlike the original ABS research paper (ABS 2016) describing the creation of a linked data set between 2011 Census and deaths registered in the following 13 months, this project did not calculate weights for Indigenous and non-Indigenous populations as there is no analysis of deaths by suicide by Indigenous status.
+Unlike the original ABS research paper (ABS 2016) describing the creation of a linked data set between 2011 Census and deaths registered in the following 13 months, the imputation method did not calculate weights by Indigenous and non-Indigenous populations.
 Also, note that Diplomatic personnel resident in Australia have not been excluded from total ERP.

 Second stage: suicide weights were calculated by using all deaths by suicide from 2011 to 2017 by states and territories, sex and 5-year age groups.
 Suicide weights were then applied at person level to only those linked Census records with suicide information.
 This made it possible to weight the analyses to all deaths by suicide (18,848) from 2011–2017.